 Yes, for higher LTV transactions

-Based on the location of the property, credit worthiness of the borrower, the amount of the loan, and loan term
+1 to 5 points based on the location of the property, LTV, credit worthiness of the borrower, loan amount and term

 If referred by a broker, all broker fees are determined before an LOI is issued and are paid out of escrow

 Standard third-party costs, such as title and escrow